Neurosis: DSM-I (1952–1968)

-In 1957, American psychologist Albert Ellis published the paper Rational psychotherapy and individual psychology, in which he defined what is now known as rational emotive behavior therapy.
+Also in 1956, American psychologist Albert Ellis publicly read his first paper on his methodology "rational psychotherapy".
+(He took inspiration from, and used the same name as the methodology of Paul Charles Dubois.
+He claimed additional inspiration from Freud and Epicetus).
+This and later works defined what is now known as rational emotive behavior therapy (REBT).
 Ellis believed that people's erroneous beliefs about their adversities was a major cause of neurosis, and his therapy aimed to dissolve these neuroses by correcting people's understandings.
-Ellis' therapy was also the beginning of what is now called cognitive behavioral therapy.
-Ellis' work was expanded on by fellow American, psychiatrist Aaron Beck.
+Ellis published the first REBT book, How to live with a neurotic, in 1957.